-Source Music (Diegetic) and Dramatic Score (Non-Diegetic): What’s the Difference (and Why You Should Care)
+Source Music (Diegetic) and Dramatic Score (Non-Diegetic): What’s the Difference

 In film and television, music does more than fill silence.
 It shapes emotion, narrative rhythm, and even the perceived realism of a scene.
 Yet not all music functions in the same way.
 Professionals often distinguish between source music (diegetic music) and dramatic music (non-diegetic music).
 Knowing the difference isn’t just about theory.
 It directly affects how music is licensed, credited, and paid for through PROs.